European initiatives

 Ireland:

-Founded in 1966, the Irish Council Against Blood Sports is a voluntary organization campaigning against hunting wildlife with dogs and other cruel sports that exploit and abuse animals.
-Our campaigns include banning hare coursing, fox and hare hunting, cruel traps and snares, and ending state funding of greyhound and horse racing.
+Founded in 1966, the Irish Council Against Blood Sports is a voluntary organisation that campaigns against the hunting of wild animals with dogs and other cruel sports in which animals are exploited and abused.
+Our campaigns include banning hare coursing, fox and hare hunting, cruel traps and snares, and ending state funding for greyhound and horse racing.

 http://www.banbloodsports.com/